Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_14_in_app_chat_support.md

 * Seth:
 * Harrison:

+## Assumptions:
+- Integrates with an existing messaging service or a custom backend.
+- Real-time updates and persistent conversation storage are required.
+- Users must have a stable internet connection.

-## Assumptions (if any):
+## Description:

-## Description: e.g. The web page will show current deals to Orion's orbits users
-**Description-v1**
+**Description-v1:**
-As a customer of a cleaning service, I want accessibility to an in-app chat support to communicate with the service provider, so that I can quickly get assistance or ask questions without needing to leave the app
+As a customer, I want an in-app chat support feature so that I can quickly get assistance or ask questions without needing to leave the app.

-## Tasks, see chapter 4.

-1. Task 1, Estimation XX days
-2. ...
+**Description-v2:**
+The web application will include a dedicated chat interface that connects users to support agents.
+Chat history should be stored and retrievable for future reference.

+## Tasks:
+1. **Design the Chat UI Component:** Create a mockup for the chat interface.
+2. **Integrate a Messaging API:** Use a service like Firebase, AWS AppSync, or another chat service.
+3. **Set Up Backend Storage:** Develop endpoints and database schema for storing chat histories.
+4. **Testing:** Verify real-time communication and persistence.

 # UI Design:
 * (New, not in the textbook)